martdegraaf/martdegraaf.github.io/content/posts/verifyLogged-with-xunit.md

 ```

 # The LoggerExtensions class
 The solution was right at hand because my coworker had already figured it out.
-With his approval, i made this blog post, many thanks Marnix.
+Thanks Marnix.
+I made this blog post, with his approval.
+Cheout his blog: [Marnix' blog](https://alanta.nl/).
 Use the extension class as described below.
 ```cs {linenos=table}
 //Arrange
 var logger = A.Fake<ILogger<SystemUnderTest>>();